mufancom/boring-router/README.md

 }
 ```

-Within `$beforeEnter` hook and service hook, a special version of `RouteMatch` is available as `NextRouteMatch`, providing restricted functionality:
+Within `$beforeEnter`, `$beforeUpdate` hooks and correspondent service hooks, a special version of `RouteMatch` is available as `NextRouteMatch`, providing restricted functionality:

 ```ts
 interface NextRouteMatch<TParamDict> {